bernardev254/akkuea/README.md

 ## 🤝 Contributing

+We welcome contributions from everyone!
+Akkuea is a monorepo, so please navigate to the appropriate folder that corresponds to your issue or feature before making changes.

 ### Contribution Guidelines

 1. Fork the repository
+2. Navigate to the relevant package directory (`cd packages/[package-name]`)
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 ## 🔗 Connected Technologies